Skip to main content

 Get the Cosori Smart Air Fryer if 2 to 4 person household wanting connected air fry without subscription.

-Get the Anova Precision Cooker Nano 3.0 if Precision cook who runs Apple Home or Matter 1.3.
+Get the Anova Precision Cooker Nano 3.0 if Precision cook who wants budget sous vide with app control.

-Get the Tovala Smart Oven Pro if Tovala meal-kit subscriber who will actually use the QR scan.
+Get the Tovala Smart Oven Pro if Tovala meal-kit user who will actually use scan-to-cook.

 Get the Breville Joule Oven Air Fryer Pro if Premium countertop oven without subscription drag.

-Get the Ninja Programmable Brewer if Coffee-first household wanting Alexa-scheduled brew at budget anchor.
+Get the Ninja Programmable Brewer if Coffee-first household wanting programmable wake-up brew at budget anchor.

 Sources & Methodology